-performance levels.
+There are numerous challenges to building an ERL to these performance levels.
 These issues were explored in a workshop at Cornell University in August 2000.
 No ERL has ever been constructed to operate at these simultaneous values of energy, average current and emittance.
 Likewise, a photoinjector with the requisite specifications has never been built.
 The shortest pulses will present special challenges, as will the X-ray optics required to realize the full potential of the synchrotron radiation beams.
-Significantly, the workshop concluded that the requisite performance levels can be achieved by straightforward improvements of existing technology and that no new break-throughs or radically new technology will be required.
-However, there are many issues-beam stability, halo control, the negative effects of coherent synchrotron radiation, photoinjector design, and photocathode lifetime. which will require prototyping before an optimum large ERL facility can be confidently designed.
-Fortunately, almost all of these questions can be addressed with a small, low energy (for example, 100 MeV) ERL prototype.
+Significantly, the workshop concluded that the requisite performance levels can be achieved by straightforward improvements of existing technology and that no new breakthroughs or radically new technology will be required.
+However, there are many issues-beam stability, halo control, the negative effects of coherent synchrotron radiation, photoinjector design, and photocathode lifetime-which will require prototyping before an optimum large ERL facility can be confidently designed.
+Fortunately, almost all of these questions can be addressed with a small, low-energy (for example, 100 MeV) ERL prototype.
 Cornell University has proposed building a small prototype to address such issues for the community at large.

-RLS AND XFELS are both based on linac technology, both are limited by photoinjectors, both will optimally utilize long undulators and both will deliver short bunches.
+ERLs and XFELs are both based on linac technology, both are limited by photoinjectors, both will optimally utilize long undulators and both will deliver short bunches.
 How do these two synchrotron radiation sources differ?
-From a physics point of view, the biggest difference is that the energy is recycled in an ERL.

-The essential distinction between an ERL and a storage ring is that the electrons are recycled in a storage ring whereas the electron self-amplified spontaneous emission (SASE) process to generate synchrotron radiation is fundamentally different from the spontaneous synchrotron radiation process so far considered for the ERL.
-In order to achieve SASE in the hard X ray, higher energy linacs, bunches with higher peak current and far longer undulators will be required.
+From a physics point of view, the biggest difference is that the self-amplified spontaneous emission (SASE) process to generate synchrotron radiation is fundamentally different from the spontaneous synchrotron radiation process so far considered for the ERL.
+In order to achieve SASE in the hard X-ray, higher-energy linacs, bunches with higher peak current and far longer undulators will be required.

-From a user point of view, however, ERLs of the Cornell or BNL designs and an XFEL of the LCLS or TESLA designs couldn't be more different.
+From a user point of view, however, ERLs of the Cornell or BNL designs and an XFEL of the LCLS or TESLA designs could not be more different.
 The first difference is that almost all the applications now being performed at storage rings sources are directly transferable to the ERL.
 For these users, the design of the beam lines, and the way in which the experiments are carried out, will be very similar to those at storage ring sources.
 The extra few orders of magnitude improvement in beam characteristics will, however, have significant consequences for the experiments that can be performed.
 The more brilliant beams will allow smaller and weaker scattering samples to be examined.
 For instance, the practical limits of photon correlation spectroscopy experiments will be pushed into faster time regimes.
 Inelastic scattering experiments may well be extended to the sub-meV regimes, thereby greatly expanding the kinds of experiments that can be done.
 The round source size will extend the limits of what can be done with microbeams.
-With improved X-ray optics, ERLs may make feasible 10 to 30 nm diameter hard X-ray beams.
+With improved X-ray optics, ERLs may make feasible 10-30 nm diameter hard X-ray beams.
 Thus, ERLs automatically have a huge natural constituency of advocates, namely, almost all users of existing storage rings when these users begin to demand more and better synchrotron radiation resources.
-Of course there will also be applications that take advantage of the distinctive characteristics of ERL synchrotron radiation beams, such as short pulses, as discussed earlier.
+Of course, there will also be applications that take advantage of the distinctive characteristics of ERL synchrotron radiation beams, such as short pulses, as discussed earlier.